 After the strict fasting of Lent, an explosion of "forbidden" foods appears on the Eastern European Easter table.

-This rich, eggy, slightly sweet yeast bread exists in almost every culture.
+This rich, Eastern European egg twist recipe is a slightly sweet yeast bread that exists in almost every culture.
 Bohemians and Czechs call it vanocka or mazanec, while others refer to it as houska.
-Poles, who call it chalka, adopted it from their Jewish countrymen who refer to it as challah, and on and on.
+Poles, who call it chałka, adopted it from their Jewish countrymen who refer to it as challah, and on and on.
 Leftovers make great French toast and bread pudding.

 A small loaf of this cake-like bread is placed in the basket of food to be blessed on Holy Saturday.

-This recipe for Czech Easter Cake or velikonoční bochánek (veh-lih-kaw-nawtch-nee baw-khah-nek) is identical to Czech Christmas bread or vanocka except for the shaping.
-Other Czech Easter bread is mazanec and Judas Buns.Continue to 5 of 11 below.
+This recipe for Czech Easter cake or velikonoční bochánek (veh-lih-kaw-nawtch-nee baw-khah-nek) is identical to Czech Christmas bread or vanocka except for the shaping.
+Other Czech Easter bread is mazanec and Judas Buns.Continue to 5 of 10 below.

 07 of 10

 Romanian Easter bread is called the Italian panettone of Romania because of its shape and similar texture.
 Bulgarians serve the same bread but call it kozunak.

 When Romanian Easter bread dough is filled with farmer's cheese, it becomes the delicious pasca, which, in turn, is similar to Polish kołacz.